paypal/ipn-code-samples/README.md

 ## IPN Overview

-* PayPal Instant Payment Notification is a call back system that will get initiated once a transaction is completed (eg: when an express checkout completed successfully).
+* PayPal Instant Payment Notification is a call back system that will get initiated once a transaction is completed (e.g. when an express checkout completed successfully).
-* You will receive the transaction related IPN variables on your IPN url that you have specified in your request, otherwise it will default to the IPN url set in your PayPal account.
+* You will receive the transaction-related IPN variables on your IPN url that you have specified in your request, otherwise it will default to the IPN url set in your PayPal account.
-*  You must send these IPN variables back to PayPal system for verification.
+*  You must send these IPN variables back to PayPal servers for verification.
 Upon verification, PayPal will send a response string with "VERIFIED" or "INVALID".
 * If your server fails to respond with a successful HTTP response (200), PayPal will resend this IPN either until a success is received or up to 16 times.
 * If your server consistently fails to respond, your IPN may be disabled, in which case you will receive an notification on your primary paypal email address.